AliceO2Group/AliceO2/Framework/Core/README.md

     inputs.
   - On the other hand  it would probably make some of the  flow code easier to read / more type safe.
-- Can inputs  / outputs be  optional?
+- ~~Can inputs  / outputs be  optional?
 Most likely,  no, since that  would mean that if  they arrive  late the  processing happens with  a different  set of inputs (and  consequently a  optional output means  someone has  an optional input).
-Do we need some “guaranteed delivery” for messages?
+Do we need some “guaranteed delivery” for messages?~~ CompletionPolicies design solves this issue.
 - ~~Do we need to guarantee that timeframes are processed in their natural order?~~ nope.
 Actually in general we cannot guarantee that.
 - Do we want to separate “Algorithms”s from “DataProcessor”s?
 The former would declare generic argument bindings (e.g. I take x, and y) and the latter would do the actual binding to real data (input clusters is y, input tracks is y).
 This is what tensor flow actually does.
-- Shouldn’t the DataHeader contain the timeframe ID?
+- ~~Shouldn’t the DataHeader contain the timeframe ID?~~ Discussion held in WP1.
+  While there was general consensus about having a IOV like pair of numbers in DataHeader, no followup happeneded.
+Given the current solution of having a DataProcessingHeader is good enough, for now, no need to push more on it.
-- David / Ruben: sometimes the input data depends on whether or not a detector is active during data taking.
+- ~~David / Ruben: sometimes the input data depends on whether or not a detector is active during data taking.
 We would therefore need a mechanism to mask out inputs (and maybe modules) from the dataflow, based on run control.
-If only part of the data is available, it might make sense that we offer “fallback” callbacks which can work only on part of the data.
+If only part of the data is available, it might make sense that we offer “fallback” callbacks which can work only on part of the data.~~ Workflow options offer the ability to create configurable workflows.
 - Ruben: most likely people will want to also query the CCDB directly.
 Does it make sense to offer CCDB querying as a service so that we can intercept (and eventually optimise) multiple queries from the same workflow?
-- Are options scoped?
-I.e.  do we want to have that  if two devices, `deviceA` and `deviceB` defining the same option (e.g. `mcEngine`) they will require / support using `--``deviceA-mcEngine` and `--``deviceB-mcEngine`?
+- ~~Are options scoped?
+I.e.  do we want to have that  if two devices, `deviceA` and `deviceB` defining the same option (e.g. `mcEngine`) they will require / support using `--``deviceA-mcEngine` and `--``deviceB-mcEngine`?~~ Matthias improved option handling code takes care of this.
 - ~~Mikolaj pointed out  that capture by move is possible  in `C++14` lambdas, so we should use that for the  stateful init~~.
 Actually this is not working out as expected?